Application and Eligibility

 Coursework:

-• 200-level Introductory Class.
-MED HUM HIS HLS 227 (Worlds of the Middle Ages), offered in alternate falls, is the designated introductory course for the minor.
+- 200-level Introductory Class.
+MED HUM HIS HLS 227 (Worlds of the Middle Ages) is the introductory course for the minor.
 Students may consult the director for comparably broad introductory course offerings that may be taken instead (e.g., HUM216–217, HIS210, ART228).
 Students are encouraged to complete their introductory class as early as possible in their course of study.

-• At least three additional courses on a medieval topic, taught by faculty in different departments.
+- At least three additional courses on a medieval topic, taught by faculty in varied departments.
 Students’ coursework should cultivate geographic and cultural range.
 For courses on medieval topics from East Asia to Iceland, please see the current list of courses.

 Normally, students may count at most two courses taken for the minor toward their major.
 Students with unusual circumstances should speak with the program director about how best to fulfill their minor requirements.